Education, Special - Associate in Arts (690)

 - The focus of this course is how to be successful in college.
 Study skills, goal setting, academic planning, time and money management, and information research skills are among the core topics included in this course.
 Within a supportive environment, students will share their college experiences and develop connections with fellow students and SVCC staff.
 1 Semester hour(s) Lecture/Lab Hours: 1 lec/week

 - The emphasis of this course is placed on mathematical reasoning and problem-solving as it pertains to modern elementary/middle school mathematics.
 Topics include: basic problem solving, whole numbers and elementary number theory, fractions, ratios and percents, rational numbers, and real numbers.
-Prerequisite: MAT 076 with a grade of C or higher or one year of high school geometry with a grade of C or higher and MAT 081 with a grade of C or higher, or two years of high school algebra with grades of C or higher or appropriate placement score.
-3 Semester hour(s) Lecture/Lab Hours: 2 lec, 2 lab/week
+Prerequisite: a grade of C or better in MAT 081 (or higher) AND MAT 076 OR appropriate placement (see current placement score prerequisite chart) 3 Semester hour(s) Lecture/Lab Hours: 2 lec, 2 lab/week

 - This course is designed to introduce the student to major concepts, theories, principles, and research in the field of psychology.
 This course will survey the scientific study of human and animal characteristics and behavior.
 Major topics from biological, behavioral, cognitive, personality, developmental, abnormal, and social psychology theory and research will be emphasized.
 Universal characteristics and individual differences will be explored 3 Semester hour(s) Illinois Articulation Initiative (IAI): S6 900 Lecture/Lab Hours: 3 lec/week